syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/User-Interaction.md

 The Level property determines the map’s scale size when zooming.
 The default value of Level is 1.

-> Note: The  level cannot be less than 1.
+N> The  level cannot be less than 1.

 #### EnableZoom